JeremyRand/namecoin.org/team/index.md

 <p class="lead">Namecoin is developed by an international team of academics and volunteers working to protect free speech online and save the world from an Orwellian surveillance state.</p>

-Note that you should not blindly trust OpenPGP fingerprints listed on this page.
+Note that you should not blindly trust crypto fingerprints listed on this page.
 Verify them via a variety of sources/methods.

 ## Daniel Kraft (domob)